zacharyad/group-clone/README.md

 ### 3) Run Script:
 - Within this directory, run the script with:
-    ```bash main.sh <nameOfTheCheckpoint>```
+    ```bash main.sh <nameOfTheRepo>```

--  Where as 'nameOfTheCheckpoint' will be the name of a new folder created, and it will also be reference where the script will clone from. <em>*Obviously, if a student does not have the endpoint in their github, this script will not work.</em>
+-  Where as 'nameOfTheRepo' will be the name of a new folder created, and it will also be reference where the script will clone from. <em>*Obviously, if a student does not have the endpoint in their github, this script will not work.</em>

 - This will take a bit of time.
 The npm install script is for each cloned directory so consider this for space and time.